PM Narendra Modi inaugurates 2,600-bed hospital in Haryana's Faridabad | Education

 - India

-Haryana Governor Bandaru Dattatreya and Chief Minister Manohar Lal Khattar were also present on the occasion.
+Haryna Governor Bandaru Dattatreya and Chief Minister Manohar Lal Khattar were also present at the event.

+Speaking on the occasion, Modi said India is a country where healthcare and spirituality are closely linked.
+He added that COVID-19 was a perfect example of a successful spiritual-private partnership that helped create awareness and implement the world's largest vaccination drive.

+''A combination of technology and modernisation will lead to the country's progress in the healthcare sector,'' the prime minister said, adding that India is endeavouring to ensure that governments and others come forward to transform the health and education sectors on a mission mode.

-The state-of-the-art Amrita Hospital, built on a sprawling 130-acre campus with sustainability in mind, has a dedicated seven-story research block and has been constructed over six years under the auspices of the Mata Amritanandmayi Math.
+The state-of-the-art Amrita Hospital, built on a sprawling 130-acre campus with sustainability in mind, has a dedicated seven-storey research block and has been constructed over a period of six years under the auspices of the Mata Amritanandmayi Math.

-The new super-specialty hospital opened initially with 500 beds and is expected to be fully operational in a phased manner over the next five years.
-Once fully operational, the hospital with 81 specialties is billed to be the largest private hospital in Delhi-NCR and the country, its officials had earlier said.
+The new super-speciality hospital opened initially with 500 beds and is expected to be fully operational in a phased manner over the next five years.
+Once fully operational, the hospital with 81 specialities is billed to be the largest private hospital in Delhi-NCR and the country, its officials had earlier said.

-The new mega-hospital in Faridabad's Sector 88, near the Delhi-Mathura road, has a built-up area of one crore sq. ft and the campus will also have a medical college.
-A dedicated seven-story research block and eight centers of excellence, including gastro-sciences, renal sciences, bone diseases and trauma, transplants, and mother and child care, are located on the campus.
+The new mega hospital in Faridabad's Sector 88, near the Delhi-Mathura road, has a built-up area of one crore sq. ft and the campus will also have a medical college.
+A dedicated seven-storey research block and eight centres of excellence, including on gastro-sciences, renal sciences, bone diseases and trauma, transplants, and mother and child care, are located on the campus.

-The hospital has patient-centric wards and OPDs and a hi-tech, fully-automated centralized laboratory.
+The hospital has patient-centric wards and OPDs and a hi-tech, fully-automated centralised laboratory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)